CSR Tools

 We have collected all the disclosure requirements of the voluntary reporting standard and prepared them in a VSME data point list so that all the relevant information is clearly presented and you can start collecting data straight away.

-A double materiality assessment (DMA ) is no longer mandatory after the last VSME update in December 2024.
-However,materiality assessment can serve as a strategic tool and bring benefits for organizations.
-Companies can thus specifically assess which ESRS topics actually have material opportunities and risks for their business model – both financially and ecologically & socially (financial materiality) or the extent to which the company’s activities have a positive or negative impact on people and the environment (impact materiality).
+A double materiality assessment (DMA) is no longer mandatory after the VSME Update from December 2024.
+However, the materiality assessment can serve as a strategic tool and bring real benefits to organizations.
+Companies can assess which ESRS topics actually pose material opportunities and risks for their business model, both financially and from an ecological and social perspective.

 Methodology of mapping the key topics